-If you want to apply updates and make adjustments to the gimbal, download the SimpleBGC and driver package (www.simplebgc.com), plug in battery power, and connect the DISCOVERY PRO to a Windows computer via a micro USB cable (e.g., from the NAZA-M or a mobile phone.)
+If you want to apply updates and make adjustments to the gimbal, download the SimpleBGC and SiLabs CP210x driver package (www.simplebgc.com), plug in battery power, and connect the DISCOVERY PRO to a Windows computer via a micro USB cable (e.g., from the NAZA-M or a mobile phone.)
 Extensive details of the brushless controller is available in the SimpleBGC manual.
-The TBS Profiles can be downloaded from the product page.

 DISCOVERY PRO utilizes two profiles, one silent profile (Profile 1), to keep the gimbal quiet while on ground and one noisy profile (Profile 2).
-The CORE MCU will detect when main motor starts and switch from the silent to noisy profile automatic.
+The CORE MCU will detect when main motor starts (current consumption >3A) and switch from the silent to noisy profile automatically.
 If you change something in SimpleBGC you have to do the change on both profiles.
 If you want to change your in-flight values you have to do this on Profile 2.